 The nine MAPS projects took 10 years to complete, much of that time coexisting with Oklahoma City’s efforts to rebuild after the tragic 1995 bombing of the Alfred P. Murrah Federal Building.
 In the past 25+ years, and after rising together in the face of tragedy, the city has experienced a major renaissance that continues today and is a model for communities across the nation.

-Voters approved MAPS 3 in December 2009, which was similar to the original MAPS in that it consisted of eight major projects all throughout the city, including Senior Health and Wellness Centers, Scissortail Park, RIVERSPORT Rapids, a new Convention Center, new trails for running and cycling, and more.
+Voters approved the capital improvement sales tax which funded MAPS 3 in December 2009, which was similar to the original MAPS in that it consisted of eight major projects all throughout the city, including Senior Health and Wellness Centers, Scissortail Park, RIVERSPORT Rapids, a new Convention Center, new trails for running and cycling, and more.
 The final project is expected to be finished in 2022.

 MAPS 4 continues the MAPS tradition of being a product of its time, and addressing the needs the community is seeing in a truly transformative manner, hence the mix of 16 different projects that are part of the package.
 Let's come together once again to keep OKC moving in the right direction and VOTE YES on December 10.